IBAC may conduct a preliminary inquiry to help us determine whether to dismiss, refer or investigate a complaint or notification.

 - issue confidentiality notices.

-We cannot use some of our broader investigative powers during a preliminary inquiry.
-For instance, we cannot use surveillance devices, hold examinations or require people to attend the IBAC to give evidence.
+We can’t use some of our broader investigative powers at this stage, for example using surveillance devices and holding examinations to require people to give evidence.

-What must you do if contacted as part of a preliminary inquiry?
+If you're contacted as part of a preliminary inquiry

-If you are contacted by an IBAC officer as part of a preliminary inquiry, you must produce documents or other things as summonsed.
-It is an offence to fail to provide required records.
+If you're contacted by an IBAC officer as part of a preliminary inquiry, you must produce documents or other things as summonsed.
+It is an offence not to.

 Who can you talk to?

-- the fact that IBAC is conducting a preliminary inquiry into a matter (with anyone except your lawyer).
+- can’t tell anyone IBAC is conducting a preliminary inquiry into a matter, except your legal representative or registered health practitioner

-Breaching a confidentiality notice is a criminal offence under the Independent Broad-based Anti-corruption Commission Act 2011.
+Breaching a confidentiality notice is a criminal offence under the Independent Broad-based Anti-corruption Commission Act 2011 (Vic).